ROCm/composable_kernel/example/ck_tile/02_layernorm2d/README.md

 ![](misc/pnorm.png)

 since [prenorm/postnorm](https://arxiv.org/pdf/1906.01787) is quite common in LLM blocks, this example boosts this feature by kernel fusion.
 Note that `prenorm`/`postnorm` always need to do elementwise-add a `shortcut` before the actual layernorm computation, and optionally store out the result to global.
-You can use `-fadd=1` to test `pre-add+store`, or `-fadd=2` to test `pre-add` without store out (not generated enabled by default).
+You can use `-fadd=1` to test `pre-add+store`, or `-fadd=2` to test `pre-add` without store out (not codegen by default).

-## dynamic quantization
+## smooth-quant/dynamic-quant
-we support dynamic quantization for `int8` output, by setting `-fquant=1` and `-prec_o=int8`.
-In this case the output will doing a rowwise dynamic quantization like below:
+we support smooth/dynamic quantization for `int8` output, by setting `-fquant=1` and `-prec_o=int8`.
+In this case the output will doing a rowwise dynamic quantization like below.
+Note that smooth-quant require input a `(1*N)` size per-channel scale(in fp32 in our example, though this is customizable), then elememt-wise multiply the tensor for each row, then compute the rowwise dynamic quant. if set `-fquant=2` will have the input per-channel scale stage, only the dynamic quant.
+This case is supported in our kernel but by default not generated (TBD: add some filter in generate.py support on-demand codegen)
 ![](misc/dquant.png)

 ```